 - To share best practice between primary and secondary care

-The event is advertised via a MARS e-broadcast to all Appraisers and interest to attend can be registered via our events booking page.
+The event is advertised via a MARS e-broadcast to all Appraisers.

 Appraisal Leads and Local Groups

-All Health Boards will have a designated Appraisal Lead/s who can be contacted for advice and guidance regarding appraisal and revalidation.
-An Appraisal Lead should sit alongside the formal clinical governance structure so that they can manage low level issues individually but still escalate to a Deputy RO or RO if required.
-The role does vary between areas but there are some common themes which all Appraisal Leads cover:
+All NHS Designated Bodies will have an Appraisal Lead/s who can be contacted for advice and guidance regarding appraisal and revalidation.
+An Appraisal Lead should sit alongside the formal clinical governance structure so that they can manage low level issues individually, but still escalate to the Deputy RO or RO if required.
+The role varies between areas but there are some common themes which all Appraisal Leads cover:

-Many Health Boards also have local Appraiser networks to enable sharing of good practice and discussion of difficult scenarios which may arise.
+Many NHS Designated Bodies also have local Appraiser networks to enable sharing of good practice and discussion of difficult scenarios which may arise.
 These networks provide an opportunity for learning and development in the Appraiser role.

 Online Learning and Tools